What Are We Measuring in NLG? A Meta-Analysis of Evaluation Trends 2020-2025: Results and Analysis

-\paragraph{Dialogue Generation} The DG task has shifted from simple request fulfillment to complex interactions, therefore the metrics and criteria are also more diverse.
-The most frequent metric is BLEU, although it has a low LR with DG.
-The top-ranked metric, Distinct, which measures diversity, is decreasing in frequency, while METEOR and BERTScore have a surging trend in LR.
-Performance-related measures such as \textit{F1}, \textit{Accuracy} and \textit{Recall} have experienced a large drop in rank, likely due to increasing usage in other tasks and also overall better performance in DG.
-Throughout the years, the top-ranked criteria are \textit{Empathy} and \textit{Appropriateness}, even though their frequency is not as high as \textit{Fluency}, \textit{Relevance}, and \textit{Coherence}.
-Comparing LaaJ with human evaluation, while human criteria focus on \textit{Appropriateness} and \textit{Naturalness}, LaaJ prioritizes alignment-focused criteria such as~\textit{Helpfulness} and \textit{Harmlessness}.
-This indicates that LaaJ is introducing orthogonal safety checks, which reveals a gap in human evaluation.
+As Dialogue Generation (DG) shifts from simple request fulfillment toward complex, open-ended interactions, its evaluation landscape has correspondingly diversified (Figure~\ref{fig:task_dashboard}).
+Among automatic metrics, \textit{BLEU} remains the most frequent, though it exhibits a low task association (LR).
+Conversely, \textit{Distinct}, which measures diversity, shows the highest LR with DG.
+Traditional performance metrics like \textit{Accuracy} and \textit{F1} also exhibit low LRs, likely diluted by their increasing use in other tasks.
+For human evaluation, \textit{Engagingness} and \textit{Appropriateness} are the most strongly associated criteria, even though \textit{Coherence} is used more frequently overall.
+Notably, the reliance on \textit{Fluency} and \textit{Informativeness} has declined sharply, likely reflecting the baseline performance gains of modern LLMs.
+When comparing paradigms, both LaaJ and human evaluation emphasize \textit{Appropriateness}.
+However, LaaJ uniquely prioritizes alignment-focused criteria such as \textit{Helpfulness} and \textit{Non-Toxicity}.
+This indicates that LaaJ is introducing novel safety dimensions, revealing a potential gap in human evaluation practices.

-\paragraph{Machine Translation} MT primarily uses the BLEU metric (87.4\%) for evaluation, with COMET also established as a major metric.
-The latter also has the highest association with MT since 2023, while BLEU has rather low association (since it is also heavily used in other tasks) and is decreasing in rank.
-In terms of evaluation criteria, translation (though notably vague) and adequacy are ranked high in association (meaning the criterion is unique to the MT task).
-The dominance of these n-gram and reference-based metrics illustrates deep-seated inertia.
-Despite the availability of LLMs, the LaaJ Criteria row is sparse, with almost no significant activity until 2024.
+\paragraph{Machine Translation} MT primarily uses \textit{BLEU} (87.4\%) for evaluation (while rather low association (since it is also heavily used in other tasks), with \textit{COMET} also established as a major metric.
+The latter also has the highest association (LR=19) with MT since 2023.
+In terms of evaluation criteria, \textit{Correctness of Outputs} and \textit{Fluency} are among the most frequent ones, despite their low LR. \textit{Translation Accuracy} is ranked highest in association (the criterion is unique to the MT task).
+The dominance of these n-gram and reference-based metrics illustrates deep-seated inertia (formally defined in \S \ref{sec:challenges}).
+Despite the availability of LLMs, the LaaJ Criteria row is sparse, without any activity until 2024.
+Overall, the evaluation paradigm in MT has not shifted as much as the other tasks.